modmore/Commerce_DigitalProduct/README.md

 Finally, enable the module in Commerce -> Configuration -> Modules.
 You can now make a delivery type with the shipment type of digital shipment and create digital products!

+## Options

+- `commerce_digitalproduct.download_method`: method that will be used to download the file.
+Out of the box, it supports redirect (redirects to a URL), forced (force download the file with PHP, slow for large files), sendfile (X-Accel-Redirect, requires additional server setup).
+Defaults to redirect.
+- `commerce_digitalproduct.expiration_times`: Labels and values for expiration times that appear in the product form.
+Uses a TV checkbox like format.
+Values need to be strtotime compatible.
+- `commerce_digitalproduct.resource_parents`: Parents to look under for the resources input.
+Comma delimited.

+## `digitalproduct.get_file` Snippet

+This snippet generates the URL to download the file after purchase.

+Supported properties:

+- checkUser: checks for the user who made the order to verify, defaults to 0.
+- checkCount: checks if user is under their max downloads, defaults to 1.
+- checkExpiry: checks if file download is expired, defaults to 1.

 ## Roadmap

 ### 1.0.0-pl